wickandbergamot/wickandbergamot/docs/src/staking.md

 ---
-title: Staking on Safecoin
+title: Staking on Wickandbergamot
 ---

-_Note before reading: All references to increases in values are in absolute terms with regards to balance of SAFE.
+_Note before reading: All references to increases in values are in absolute terms with regards to balance of WICKANDBERGAMOT.
-This document makes no suggestion as to the monetary value of SAFE at any time._
+This document makes no suggestion as to the monetary value of WICKANDBERGAMOT at any time._

-By staking your SAFE tokens, you help secure the network and [earn rewards](implemented-proposals/staking-rewards.md) while doing so.
+By staking your WICKANDBERGAMOT tokens, you help secure the network and [earn rewards](implemented-proposals/staking-rewards.md) while doing so.

 You can stake by delegating your tokens to validators who process transactions and run the network.